Cardiovascular Risk Profile

 C-reactive protein (CRP)

-CRP (C-reactive protein) is a protein produced by the liver in response to inflammation.
-The level in the blood rises rapidly when infections, tissue damage, or other inflammatory processes occur in the body.
+CRP (C-reactive protein) is a protein that the liver produces in response to inflammation.
+The level in the blood rises quickly when infections, tissue damage, or other inflammatory processes occur in the body.
 Therefore, CRP is often used as a general marker of inflammation.

 A significantly elevated CRP level usually indicates an acute infection, while slightly elevated levels can also occur in chronic diseases.
 Normal values generally rule out a relevant inflammation.